perl4science/perl4science.github.com/source/howto/index.markdown

     git commit -a -m 'message'
     git push origin source

-If you don't have commit rights, you should commit, then issue a pull request from your local `source` branch and we will evaluate your changes and hopefully deploy them soon.
+If you don't have commit rights, you should commit to your local fork, then issue a pull request from your `source` branch and we will evaluate your changes and hopefully deploy them soon.